vietcalls99/nginx-love/README.md

 - 🚧 **Work in Progress**: Our team is actively developing an automated upgrade tool to make this process safer and easier

 **Estimated Downtime:** 5-15 minutes depending on your server specifications.
+**You can backup all data then reinstall the system and restore using the tools in the software.
+Unfortunately we are working on automatic updates in the future but currently we do not support containers if you have a solution you can contribute to us.**
 **Coming Soon:** Our team is developing a safe upgrade utility that will:
 - ✅ Automated backup before upgrade
 - ✅ Zero-downtime rolling updates